BorisBorisov33/BorisBorisov33/README.md

  ### Hello everyone 👋
-   🧑‍🎓 I am Boris Borisov and currently I am a data scientist/ senior solution consultant at BRIGHT.
+   🧑‍🎓 I am Boris Borisov and currently I am a Data Scientist/Senior Solution Consultant at BRIGHT.

  ### About Me